Aronnax9000/Aronnax9000.github.io/NeanderthalBride.md

 just give her a minute to put on her face

 Norwegians found her during Antartic night
-then made an ill-fated whirly bird flight
+antecedent to a whirly bird flight
+Her voice was so husky as husky could be